Main header image

 • Only for degree/certificate programs which promote career enhancement, increased potential for employment, or increased earning potential

-• Students must maintain a 2.0 GPA to be eligible
+• Students must maintain a cumulative 2.0 GPA to be eligible

 • Covers tuition and fees for course work, up to 10 credit hours per semester